 Harry pulled the miniaturized trunk out of his pocket and set it on the floor.
 He then resized it and opened the closet compartment, causing a small closet to pop out of the trunk.

-Here's your dragon hide outfit," Harry said as he pulled it off the rack.
+Here's your dragon hide outfit," Harry explained as he pulled it off the rack.
 He then grabbed the boots to go with it.

 Harry then closed that compartment, and opened the one that had stairs leading down.
 "Ladies first," he said to his girlfriend, who smiled and began walking down.
 Once Harry got inside, he closed the trunk and set the security system.